-The Doctrine of Signatures is an ancient herbalist philosophy attributed to Paracelsus (1491-1541) and later popularized by the German shoemaker Jakob Bohme (1575-1624).
-It states that all fruits and vegetables share aesthetic properties or ‘signatures’ with the organ they benefit.
-While allopathic medicine has attempted to write off The Doctrine of Signatures as superstition, studies have repeatedly shown that its core principles are true.
+The doctrine of signatures is an ancient herbalist philosophy attributed to Paracelsus (1491-1541) and later popularized by the German shoemaker Jakob Bohme (1575-1624).
+It states that all fruits and vegetables share aesthetic properties or “signatures” with the organ they benefit.
+While allopathic medicine has attempted to write off the doctrine as superstition, studies have repeatedly shown that its core principles are true.
 The kidney bean, for example, not only resembles a kidney in shape and color, but also helps to maintain kidney functioning when regularly consumed.
 Let’s take a look at some other examples.

 Walnuts – Brain

 With its two hemispheres, cranium-like shell, and knotted folds, the common walnut looks like the human brain on many levels – and the brain is exactly what it benefits.
 Walnuts are the only nut that contains large amounts of omega-3 fatty acids, which help to prevent cognitive decline since mammalian brains are composed of, and require, the exact same acids.